To request a relocation packet please complete the following:

 A dedicated group of railroad historians, Yaquina Pacific Railroad Historical Society, has installed the engine, an RPO mail car, and a restored 1906 wooden caboose near Toledo Post Office.
 The society restored the mail car to be used as a railroad interpretive museum, including a restoration of the mail sorting section of the car.
 The volunteers are available to answer questions each Saturday as they continue their work interpreting the rail history of Lincoln County.

 Surrounded by scenic tree lined hills and nestled along a bend in the Yaquina River, Toledo is home to approximately 3,600 people.
 This historic town descends over tree covered hillsides to meet the river.
 Toledo is one of the few cities in Oregon that has a true downtown on a city street that is not on a throughway or highway.
-Antiques, art galleries and studios, gift shops selling the work of local crafters, and a unique collection of independent businesses & restaurants make Toledo an interesting and unique place to visit.
+Art galleries and studios, gift shops selling the work of local crafters, and a unique collection of independent businesses and restaurants make Toledo an interesting and unique place to visit.

 When coastal wind and fog roll along the beaches, Toledo often stays warm and sunny due to our inland location just a short distance from the coast.
 Thus, Toledo enjoys summer temperatures 10 to 15 degrees warmer than those in nearby Newport.

 Several world-class artists make their homes here, taking inspiration from the small-town atmosphere and beautiful river, estuary, and rural vistas.
 We invite you to browse our website and come visit our community.
-For brochures and other information by mail, We invite you to bookmark this website and return often to see what Toledo has to offer.
+For brochures and other information by mail, we invite you to bookmark this website and return often to see what Toledo has to offer.

 Copyright © Toledo Chamber of Commerce, 2014 | All Rights Reserved